AI4EPS/PhaseNet/README.md

 ```

 Notes:
-1. Remove the "--plot_figure" argument for large datasets, becasue plotting can be very slow.
+1. Remove the "--plot_figure" argument for large datasets, because plotting can be very slow.

 Optional arguments:
 ```